 The situation was resolved when the other mill owners agreed that the large lake would provide a head of water to power their mills during the summer months when there was little rain keeping the stream in full flow.

-This photo below looks along the dam from the Avening road side of it.
+The photo below looks along the dam from the Avening road side of it.
 The mill is to the left.

-The building in the photo isn’t part of the mill and is on the side of the lake.
+The building in the photo isn’t part of the mill and is on the other side of the lake.
 The lake extends quite a distance to the right.
 Unfortunately getting a good view of the lake from anywhere is difficult due to it being surrounded by trees and private land.
 The other photo is of the old boathouse beside the lake.

 As some people weren’t convinced of the dams strength, the main mill was built along the side of the valley rather than across it as would have been more normal.